Terms And Conditions

 9.1 Liability of the Artist

-1. a) The Artist is fully liable for damages from injury to life, body, or health based on a wrongful act of the Artist or their vicarious agents.
+1. a) The Artist is fully liable for damages resulting from injury to life, body, or health caused by a negligent act of the Artist or their vicarious agents.

-1. b) The Artist is fully liable for damages based on intent or gross negligence of the Artist or their vicarious agents.
+1. b) The Artist is fully liable for damages resulting from intent or gross negligence of the Artist or their vicarious agents.

-1. c) In case of slight negligence, the Artist is liable only in case of violation of essential contractual obligations (cardinal obligations), i.e., those obligations whose fulfillment makes proper contract execution possible in the first place and on whose compliance the Client can regularly rely (particularly the obligation to be present on time, to perform, and to provide the agreed musical performance).
+1. c) In case of slight negligence, the Artist is only liable for violation of essential contractual obligations (cardinal duties), i.e., those duties whose fulfillment makes the proper execution of the contract possible in the first place and on whose observance the client regularly relies (in particular the duty to be present on time, to perform, and to provide the agreed musical performance).
 Liability in this case is limited to the typically foreseeable, contract-typical damage.

 9.2 Liability of the Client

-The Client is liable for damages they intentionally or negligently causes to the Artist’s equipment or the venue.
+The Client is liable for damages they intentionally or negligently cause to the Artist’s equipment or the venue.

 9.3 Insurance